Learn Java Easy. Chapter 3 Exercises

 System.out.println("The area of the rectangle is = " + (a * b));

 Exercise 5.
 Create the same program as in the previous exercise, but in this case, calculate the area of a triangle.
-Remember that the area of a triangle is the base times the height, all divided by two.
+Remember that the area of a triangle is base times height, all divided by two.

 Solution: